By Jane Parent

 Immaturity and inexperience are the leading factors in these deadly crashes, but at least 30 percent of teen fatalities are caused by drunk driving.
 Other impaired driving factors that frequently contribute to teen fatalities are drugs, distracted driving, and drowsy driving.

 The statistics are sobering.
-However, experts stress, parents hold the keys to helping teenagers beat these odds.
+However, experts stress, parents hold the keys to helping teenagers beat these odds and teaching driving skills.
 It requires sticking to what the research shows keeps teenagers safe before, during, and after they’ve learned to drive.

 Step No. 1: Be a Good Role Model